radiantlogic-v8/documentation-eoc/documentation/environments/environment-overview/create-environments.md

 ### Advanced setup

-This is an optional step and is not required.
-An advanced setup is available if you would like to upload a configuration ZIP file from another environment or create the environment using samples.
-Enable advanced setup by toggling on **Advanced Setup**.
+The application details end with an **Options** section that contains two optional toggles: **Install Samples**, which imports sample data, and **Advanced Setup**.

->![warn]
-Use this approach to restore an environment from an existing backup file.
-When creating a new environment, choose the backup configuration (ZIP file) that was downloaded from the environment you want to restore.
+Advanced setup is not required.
+It can be used to restore an Identity Data Management application from an existing backup file.
+When creating a new application, choose the backup configuration (ZIP file) that was downloaded from the environment you want to restore.

-The **Install Samples** option imports sample data.

 #### Custom configuration